nanoframework/nanoframework.github.io/content/building/build-esp32.md

     it will ask you for the COM port where it's connected

-1. An other alternative using [nanoff](../getting-started-guides/getting-started-managed.md#uploading-the-firmware-to-the-board-using-nanofirmwareflasher) tool:
+1. An alternative using [nanoff](../getting-started-guides/getting-started-managed.md#uploading-the-firmware-to-the-board-using-nanofirmwareflasher) tool:

     ```console
     nanoff --platform esp32 --serialport COM3 --image nanoCLR.bin --address 0x00010000